High-order Accurate Inference on Manifolds

-\paragraph{Parallel Transport.} Parallel transport is a local realization of a connection that intrinsically defines an isometry between tangent spaces.
-Letting $\mu \in \Gamma(\mc M)$ be a vector field on $\mc M$ and $\gamma(t)$ be a smooth curve, $\mu(\gamma(t))$ is called the parallel transport when $\nabla_{\dot{\mb \gamma}(t)}(\mu(\gamma(t)) = 0$ holds for arbitrary $t$.
+\paragraph*{Parallel Transport} Parallel transport is a local realization of a connection that intrinsically defines an isometry between tangent spaces.
+Letting $\mu \in \Gamma(\mc M)$ be a vector field on $\mc M$ and $\gamma(t)$ be a smooth curve, $\mu(\gamma(t))$ is called parallel transport of $\mu(\gamma(0))$ along $\gamma$ if $\nabla_{\dot{\mb \gamma}(t)}\mu = 0$ holds for arbitrary $t$.
 If the shortest curve connecting $x$ with $x'$ is unique, we denote the tangent vector at $x'$ from the parallel transport of $v \in \mathrm T_x\mc M$ in the tangent space of $x$ along the shortest path (also a geodesic by \cite[Theorem 6.4]{lee2018introduction}) by $T_{x \rightarrow x'}(v)$; in fact, Theorem 6.17 in \cite{lee2018introduction} ensures the uniqueness of the geodesic connecting two arbitrary points in a small neighborhood.
-Such a local viewpoint will frequently be employed in the subsequent discussion.
+This local viewpoint will frequently be used in the subsequent discussion.